Control permissions given to a user on the roles provided and create new roles based on the roles present in the organization.

 Sales Goals: All permissions related to Sales Goals fall under this category.
 Admins can modify the scope to sales goals-related features by checking/unchecking the options.

 In the case of our example, for a Sales Development Representative, you can grant the user access to view all team goals but enable access to create goals only for himself.
 Similarly, you can also disable access to 'Recalculate a goal'.

 Note: All permissions under analytics are dependent on the ‘View’ permission.
-For example disabling view permissions for 'Marketing Emails' would disable the Marketing Dashboard.
+For example, disabling view permissions for 'Marketing Emails'disables the Marketing Dashboard.